-Included in the CS Linux base product is a set of features that add advanced networking capabilities to it.
+Included in the CS/AIX Version 7.1 base product is a set of features that add advanced networking capabilities to it.
 These features include the following:

 - SNA gateway connects LANs to subarea SNA networks. - Primary LU support provides support for controlling downstream dependent LU devices in the same way as a host mainframe application. - Branch Extender simplifies large APPN networks by separating out resources in different locations (for example in separate branches of a large organization).
-This reduces the amount of topology information that must be stored, while still allowing efficient resource location. - APPC Application Suite provides selected applications for use in APPN networks. - Enterprise Extender (EE, also known as HPR/IP) allows SNA traffic to be transported natively over IP networks. - 4 IBM Communications Server for Data Center Deployment on Linux: IBM Communications Server for Data Center Deployment on Linux Quick Beginnings

-- TN Server provides host access over SNA to TN3270 and TN3270E clients, referred to collectively as TN3270 clients. - TN Redirector provides passthrough TCP/IP host access to TN3270, TN3270E, TN5250 and VT clients, referred to collectively as Telnet clients. - Remote API Client server provides redundant and high availability access via cloud-like support for remotely distributed Windows, AIX and Linux clients.
+This reduces the amount of topology information that must be stored, while still allowing efficient resource location. - APPC Application Suite provides selected applications for use in APPN networks. - Enterprise Extender (EE, also known as HPR/IP) allows SNA traffic to be transported natively over IP networks. - TN Server provides host access over SNA to TN3270 and TN3270E clients, referred to collectively as TN3270 clients. - TN Redirector provides passthrough TCP/IP host access to TN3270, TN3270E, TN5250 and VT clients, referred to collectively as Telnet clients. - Remote API Client server provides redundant and high availability access via cloud-like support for remotely distributed Windows, AIX and Linux clients.
 Clients can run in Linux or AIX containers or AIX WPARs.

 Note: Advancements in highly available network adapters and operating system platforms concentrate on IP networking features.
-CS Linux provides SNA over IP connectivity with Enterprise Extender, TN3270 Server, TN redirector and Remote API Client server.
+CS/AIX provides SNA over IP connectivity with Enterprise Extender, TN3270 Server, TN redirector and Remote API Client server.
 To take full advantage of the these advancements, consider using these features when modernizing SNA networking.
 Legacy network connectivity using SNA over LAN or WAN connections can only take advantage of some of the new advancements in highly available networking devices.